 It starts with a line.
-Which is much like the line at a regular club/party, except that it's guestlist-based and everyone in it thinks they are the most important person in the world.
+Which is much like the line at a regular club/party, except that it's guest list-based, and everyone in it thinks they are the most important person in the world.
 This was taken at some party I went to that Demi Moore and Martha Stewart were at.
-We had to line up for 30 minutes or so and people LOST THEIR FUCKING MINDS.
-I heard one girl compare her situation to Auschwitz.
-Another was repeatedly screaming that she would sue the hotel if she got bitten by any bugs.
+We had to line up for 30 minutes or so, and people LOST THEIR FUCKING MINDS.
+I heard one girl compare her situation to Auschwitz, and another was repeatedly screaming that she would sue the hotel if she got bitten by any bugs.
 Eventually people just decided to Braveheart it and charge in by any means possible, like these old-timers who are scrambling through the fucking wilderness like they're running away from Predator.

 I really hope I'm not climbing through bushes because I feel too entitled to have to wait ten minutes when I'm this guy's age :(

-There are also lots of people there who are famous that you won't recognise.
+There are also lots of people there who are famous that you won't recognize.
 Like these two.
-Lots of people were asking to take their photo, so I assume they're "somebodies".
+Lots of people were asking to take their photo, so I assume they're "somebodies."
 Can someone lemme know who they are in the comments?
-I'm assuming by their clothes/skin colour that they're both real housewives of Miami.
+I'm assuming by their clothes/skin color, that they're both real housewives of Miami.

 Unrelated, but I was at some barbeque that Chanel was throwing (lol) and found out the next day that Lenny Kravitz had been there.
-I am so, so, so bummed I didn't realise he was there at the time.
+I am so so so bummed I didn't realize he was there at the time.
 I feel like Jon Snow after he was on that plane with Idi Amin.
-I could've just walked up to Lenny and murdered him right there in the party and the world wouldn't have had to see him tweet another picture of himself wearing a leather jacket with no shirt underneath (come the fuck on, Lenny, if it's cold enough for a leather jacket, it's cold enough for a shirt, too).
+I could've just walked up to Lenny and murdered him right there in the party, and the world wouldn't have had to see him tweet another picture of himself wearing a leather jacket with no shirt underneath (come the fuck on, Lenny, if it's cold enough for a leather jacket, it's cold enough for a shirt, too).

 When did really, really serious people co-opt dressing goofy?
-How can you gonna turn up to a party dressed like fun-time chemo-Barbie and then act like everyone in the room just killed your puppy?
+How're you gonna turn up to a party dressed like fun-time chemo-Barbie and then act like everyone in the room just killed your puppy?
 She should be arrested and charged for false advertising.